darianrd/StatBlog/_posts/2024-10-04-EDA-Plots-Tutorial.md

 - It can help you learn how to approach data-related problems from different perspectives.
 - It makes you more marketable to potential employers.

+# Creating Plots

+Now, let's get into creating some EDA plots.
+For this tutorial, I will be suing Titanic passenger data from the [Titanic Disaster Dataset](https://data.world/nrippner/titanic-disaster-dataset).
+We'll start by learning how to create a scatterplot in R using the ggplot2 package.